With the advent of Picatinny rails, standardized ammunition calibers, and new plastic materials, the assault rifle has evolved beyond expectations.

 Remarkably, US gun makers today have improved on Eugene Stoner’s original vision for an accurate and dependable firearm.
 The results come in startling varieties.

 The M4 is now being license-built and pirated in almost every continent.
-Along with countless US gun makers, Canada, Germany, the Philippines, Israel, South Korea, and Taiwan produce and export M16 and M4 derivatives.
+Along with countless US gun makers, Canada, Germany, the Philippines, Israel, South Korea, Taiwan, and the UAE produce and export M16 and M4 derivatives.
 Unlicensed M4’s are exported by China, Iran, Sudan, and Vietnam.

 According to its product page the CZW 556 weighs seven pounds and is effective at up to 400 meters.
 It was also designed to be be reconfigured with different parts and accessories although it’s unclear if its wire stock is detachable from the lower receiver.
 While interchangeable parts are an almost universal feature among contemporary small arms, the crucial difference with the CZW model is an unspecified breech locking mechanism that’s been patented by Czech Weapons.

-Unveiled in 2012, the EF-88, also known as the P90, is a radical improvement over the license-built 5.56mm Steyr AUG used by the Australia and New Zealand militaries.
+Unveiled in 2012, the EF-88 Austeyr or F90 is a radical improvement over the license-built 5.56mm Steyr AUG used by the Australia and New Zealand militaries for the past 30 years.

 The Fateh is another perplexing firearm from Iran.
 Despite the respectable capabilities of its defense contractors and state-owned factories, certain weapons are still produced whose effectiveness is questionable.